Lincoln Arcade: Artists and illustrators

-In the years between its opening and 1910, Graham F. Cootes, George Bellows, Ted Ireland, Ed Keefe, and Robert Henri took up tenancies.
+In the years between its opening and 1910, F. Graham Cootes, George Bellows, Ted Ireland, Ed Keefe, and Robert Henri took up tenancies.
 In those years Eugene O'Neill roomed with Bellows and set scenes from his 1914 play, "Bread and Butter" there.
 O'Neill's stage directions describe an artist's studio on the top floor at the front of the building.
 There is a large bay window overlooking the avenue before which is a comfortable window-seat.
 The disheveled room is full of unmatched furniture, book cases, a piano, an easel, and many paintings.
 There is a kitchenette in one corner, partly concealed by a burlap-covered partition, and a small hallway leads to the entrance door.
 In addition, "There is a large skylight in the middle of the ceiling which sheds the glow from the lights of the city down in a sort of faint half-light."

 Artists who arrived between 1911 and 1915 included Glenn Coleman, Henry Glittenkamp, Stuart Davis, Thomas Hart Benton, Raeburn Van Buren, Ralph Barton, and Neysa McMein.
 Barton shared his room with the actor, William Powell, and later with Benton and Van Buren.
 Marcel Duchamp and Jean Crotti arrived in 1915.
 In 1916 a group of artists met in the studio rented by A. S. Baylinson to form an organization they called the Society of Independent Artists.
 The studio became headquarters for the society with Baylinson as secretary.
 William Glackens was president during its early years, followed by Sloan.
 Tenants during the 1920s and until the building was demolished included Morris Kantor, Raphael Soyer, Reginald Marsh, Milton Avery, and Alexander Archipenko.
 Early in the 1920s the actors Alfred Lunt and Leslie Howard took drawing lessons from the portraitist, Clinton Peters, in one of the sixth-floor studios and at about the same time John Barrymore rented a studio to try his hand as an artist.